ptvirgo/minetest_tiles/README.md

       that you can now draw with. *Yay!*
 4. Draw your blueprint.
 5. It'd be a good idea to save your blueprint in the **blueprint** directory, which is right next to that **minetest.tsx** file you just opened.

 I hope this helps.
-Now *put the cobblestone down.*
+Now please, *put the cobblestone down.*